Car Insurance in Kenya : Excess ProtectorPosted on 2016-05-31

 It is therefore advisable to fit one’s vehicle with the necessary security devices as it reduces the chances that it can be stolen and secondly, in the case of theft, the security devices make it easier to track and recover the vehicle.
 Finally as stated above, the owner of the vehicle is liable to a much smaller excess for the insurance claim in the event that the car is stolen.

 - Damage to the windscreen glass and the radio/entertainment system is covered separately on comprehensive car insurance policies.
 Therefore, the excess is not charged on the damages to the windscreen and car radio, the insurance company pays 100% of the claim expenses.
 Most insurers authorise the repairs to be done by the client and refund the costs there after so as to expedite the process.
-It is important to check what limits for the windscreen and radio cassette are provided by the motor insurance cover before purchasing it, some insurers provide as low as KSh 20,000 while others provide higher limits up to KSh 100,000 for right about the same price.
+It is important to check what limits for the windscreen and radio cassette are provided by the motor insurance cover in Kenya before purchasing it, some insurers provide as low as KSh 20,000 while others provide higher limits up to KSh 100,000 for right about the same price.

 - The Excess Protector expires immediately after use.
 This means that if a claim is raised on a policy and the excess protector is triggered/used, then it will have to be bought again immediately for the remainder of the policy or at the renewal of the policy as per what the client desires.